stafftastic/jitsu-chart/README.md

 wish to run these ephemeral and to some degree user-controlled workloads in a separate namespace you can set `syncctl.config.kubernetesNamespace` to the desired namespace, and the chart will create the namespace, service proxies for the bulker and databse, and the necessary RBAC resources for you.

+## Ensuring Idempotence
+If using tools that render the chart without access to the cluster, such as Argo CD, set `kafka.kraft.clusterId` to a random string to ensure it's not regnerated every time.
+This is only necessary if you're using the Kafka subchart.